Landschaftspark Duisburg-Nord

 Landschaftspark is a public park located in Duisburg-Meiderich, Germany.

 It was designed in 1991 by Latz + Partner (Peter Latz), with the intention that it work to heal and understand the industrial past, rather than trying to reject it.
 The park closely associates itself with the past uses of the site: a coal and steel production plant (abandoned in 1985, leaving the area polluted) and the agricultural land it had been prior to the mid 19th century.
+It is one of the many places in Germany to rescue historic wooden cooling towers from demolition as it has saved two of its wooden cooling towers.

 Conception and creation

 The park contains the former site of the Thyssen Ironworks in Duisburg-Meiderich, which produced pig iron from 1901 to 1985.
 The park includes various inoperative industrial smelting equipment, including three of the former works' blast furnaces.

 In 1991, a co-operative-concurrent planning procedure with five international planning teams was held to design the park.
 Peter Latz’s design was significant, as it attempted to preserve as much of the existing site as possible (Diedrich, 69).
 Unlike his competitors, Latz recognized the value of the site's current condition (Weilacher, 106).
 He allowed the polluted soils to remain in place and be remediated through phytoremediation, and sequestered soils with high toxicity in the existing bunkers.
 He also found new uses for many of the old structures, and turned the former sewage canal into a method of cleansing the site.